Are you 18 or older?

 Ruderalis plants naturally grow only in very inhospitable climates, which forced them to evolve in a very unusual way.

 Since these plants don’t receive much sunlight and are exposed to very cold temperatures, they have developed a trait that allows them to flower automatically, based solely on their age.

-Cannabis breeders have used this intriguing trait of Ruderalis plants and combined them with typical photoperiod cannabis plants.
+Cannabis breeders have combined this intriguing trait of Ruderalis plants with typical photoperiod cannabis plants.
 This experiment resulted in the creation of autoflowering cannabis strains.

 Even though the main benefit of autoflowering seeds is that they are effortless to grow, there are other reasons why they are a viable option for growers.

 For one, they grow very rapidly, which results in more harvest during any time.
 If autoflowers are grown outdoors, cannabis cultivators can produce two harvests in one year.